WyTiKu/ITGS/REPORT.md

 ## SECTION 5 - Rendering

    1. Under the *ToolShelf Tab* go to *Render*

+   2. Under *Dimensions* Change the resolution value to the desired resolution.
+In the case of the still example, the resolution is
+      1920 x 1080

+   3. Under *Resolutions* Change the *resolution* percentage to 100%.
+This may make the computer slow, in which case lower the percentage if required.

+   4. Once the image has finished rendering, pres **F3** and select the name and place of the final render

+*finished*

+## SECTION 6 - Final Details

    2. Add a plane object by pressing **SHIFT + A** while the mouse cursor is in the 3D viewport, and select **Mesh > Plane**.
 A flat